-Note: The next program is scheduled to start in May 2012.
-The application deadline for May 2012 entrance to this concentration is December 15.
+Note: The next program is scheduled to start in May 2014.

 Students should be aware that this program is a part-time program and is offered using a combination of on-campus summer institutes which are compulsory, distance delivery using various means such as Moodle, and entails a practicum located in various geographic areas.
 Costs associated with the practicum and with travel are the responsibility of the student.
 Program guides provided to students upon acceptance also contain specific information governing professional practice, program and personal requirements.